catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-a-turnkey-image.rst

 #####################################################
-Deploying a Turnkey Linux Image on the Catalyst Cloud
+Deploying a turnkey Linux image on the Catalyst Cloud
 #####################################################

 This tutorial assumes you have installed the OpenStack command line tools and